-What Is an Enterprise Architecture?
+What Is an Enterprise Architecture Diagram?

 Enterprise architecture is a framework of a business or organization, consisting of the structure, processes, systems, IT infrastructure, and many other components of the business.
 It serves a multitude of purposes, but the primary function is to help identify ways and strategies to achieve present and future business goals.